 Boccone Dolce – demistified!

 Many times I try to replicate cakes that I have tried in restaurants.
 This one is not an exception.
-First time ever I tried Boccone Dolce was at Papa Haydn’s, a desert place w/ cakes and deserts that are sure to please even the most picky desert lovers.
+First time ever I tried Boccone Dolce was at Papa Haydn’s, a desert place w/ cakes and desserts that are sure to please even the pickiest dessert lovers.

-This is a very light and fruity desert that literally melts in the mouth and has been a family favorite for quite some time now.
+This is a very light and fruity dessert that literally melts in the mouth and has been a family favorite for quite some time now.

 Boccone Dolce – demistified!